LaurentFE/java-Spring-Boot-ToDoList-Server/README.md

 The webserver will run on the machine, and you will be able to send requests to the API on this machine.

-The resources handled by the API will be described on the landing page of the server (Not implemented yet)
+The resources handled by the API will be described on the landing page of the server (Not implemented yet - So far the HTML documentation is generated in ````./target/generated-docs/index.html inside the packages JAR file)

 Upon start of the application, the database is currently always reset to its empty state.